memgraph/memgraph/ADRs/001_tantivy.md

 # Tantivy ADR

+**Author**
-**Author** - Marko Budiselic (github.com/gitbuda)
+Marko Budiselic (github.com/gitbuda)

+**Status**
-**Status** - PROPOSED
+PROPOSED

+**Date**
-**Date** - January 5, 2024
+January 5, 2024

 **Problem**

 For some of Memgraph workloads, text search is a required feature.
-We don’t want to build a new text search engine because that’s not Memgraph’s core value.
+We don't want to build a new text search engine because that's not Memgraph's core value.

 **Criteria**